 Stipends for Graduate Administrative Assistants will be determined by the College of Graduate Studies in consultation with the administrative unit.
 In no event will the stipend be less than the lowest graduate assistant stipend throughout the university.
 It is expected that the stipends of administrative graduate assistants will be the same in any given administrative unit, although stipends may vary between administrative units.

 Graduate Assistant stipends are subject to federal withholding tax.
-Administrative Assistants are subject to federal withholding tax on their stipend and the value of the amount in box one on the employee's Form W-2.
+Administrative Assistants are subject to federal withholding tax on their stipend and the value of the amount in box fourteen (14) on the employee's Form W-2.
 Any federal income tax owed will be paid when the employee files their tax return.
 Administrative Assistants may want to adjust their Form W-4 so additional federal withholding tax is deducted from their monthly stipend in order to cover the tax owed on the tuition.

 Graduate Assistants taking 5 or more graduate hours during a term are not subject to Social Security or Medicare tax.
 If the GA enrolls in fewer than 5 graduate hours, Social Security and Medicare tax will be deducted from their monthly stipend.